masonw19/FM-Radio-Alarm-Clock/README.md

 the radio.
 The output of the LM386 then connects to a speaker so that the FM signals are audible.

 ## Reflection
-The purpose of this project was to design a practical device while being able to gain knowledge in how FM radios wokr.
+The purpose of this project was to design a practical device while being able to gain knowledge in how FM radios work.
 A challenge that I faced with the
 FM radio component of this project was understanding the physics behind how the electronic components work together.
 Though this may seem like a faily simple circuit to experienced engineers, I believe studying this circuit has helped me gain a strong understanding in how electronic components can be put together to create a FM receiver.
 A challenge that I had when building the user interface with the Arduino UNO R3